ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 RATS Principals have the following properties:

 * Multiplicity - Multiple instances of RATS Principals that possess the same RATS Roles can exist.
 * Composition - RATS Principals possessing different RATS Roles can be combined into a singleton RATS Principal possessing the union of RATS Roles.
-RATS Interactions between combined RATS Principals is uninteresting.
+Message flows  between combined RATS Principals is uninteresting.
 * Decomposition -  A singleton RATS Principal possessing multiple RATS Roles can be divided into multiple RATS Principals.

-RATS Interactions may occur between them.

 # Reference use cases

 ## Device Capabilities/Firmware Attestation {#netattest}